 If you ask most executives if they have a sales process, they’ll immediately say yes.
 But when you ask them to describe their sales process, their descriptions vary wildly.
 To some, a sales process means milestones in their sales pipeline.
 To others, it means weekly call patterns.
 To others still, it means a key account plan.

-Our research revealed four basic sales processes that encompass the most important activities of every salesperson’s daily effort.
-Once we incorporated these four processes into our sales management training programs, our clients’ sales managers found it much easier to measure, manage, and coach their salespeople.
-It turns out that having clear definitions for your sales process matters a lot.
+Our research revealed basic sales processes that encompass the most important activities of every salesperson’s daily effort.
+Incorporating defined processes can make it easier to measure, manage, and coach salespeople.
+Having clear definitions for your sales process matters a lot.

-What is the objective for the sales call?
+What is the objective of the sales call?

 Which questions should you ask?

 What objections do you expect to encounter?

 During the execution of the sales process, the rep should rely on their planning and preparation to guide the call, while still being attentive and allowing room for flexibility if the conversation doesn’t go as planned.

 When it’s time to debrief, it’s helpful to bring on a peer or manager who can provide feedback on what went well and what could be improved for the rep’s next call.
 It is also a great time to reflect on any questions the rep didn’t get a chance to ask, or to consider solutions to objections they were not able to resolve during the call.